01-edu/public/subjects/rt/README.md

 - you have to be able to look at the same scene from different angles by moving the camera/ point of view.
 - you also have to implement small light management, which includes: different brightness and shadows.

-As your ray tracer will probably be a bit slow to render high resolution scenes, you should make 4 scenes for the auditers to evaluate.
-These 4 images that you have to create consist of:
+As your ray tracer will probably be a bit slow to render high resolution scenes, you should make 4 .ppm images for the auditers to evaluate.
+The scenarios of these 4 images that you have to create consist of:

-- a sphere;
+- a scene with a sphere;
-- a plane and a cube with lower brightness than in the sphere image;
+- a scene with a plane and a cube with lower brightness than in the sphere image;
-- one of each of all the objects (one cube, one sphere, one cylinder and one plane);
+- a scene with one of each of all the objects (one cube, one sphere, one cylinder and one plane);
-- the same scene as before, but with the camera in another position (thus generating the same image with another perspective).
+- a scene like the previous one, but with the camera in another position (thus generating the same image from a different perspective).

 All of the images should be in the format of 800x600.
-But while testing you can be
+But while testing you can use smaller resolution images in order to not wait for a long time.

+Another aspect you should consider is that the auditer will have to use your ray tracer, so make it as usable and optimized as possible.

 ### Instructions